Olympus E-500 vs E-600

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Four Thirds Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
-If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
-Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 Camera Model |